 We sell our bioinks and rhCollagen directly to our business partners, collaborators and selective customers.
-We anticipate that any products we develop in collaboration with a strategic partner or collaborator, such as dermal fillers which are based on our rhCollagen for the medical aesthetics, will be marketed by the partner's sales force, such as AbbVie.
+We anticipate that any products we develop in collaboration with a strategic partner or collaborator, such as dermal fillers which are based on our rhCollagen for the medical aesthetics, will be marketed by the partner's sales force,

 We have been marketing and distributing VergenixSTR and VergenixFG in the European market with business partners since 2016.
-Currently we have one distributor in Europe for the VergenixFG.
-We also have one distributor for VergenixSTR and VergenixFG in Brazil.
+We also have two distributors for VergenixSTR in Europe and one in Southeast Asia.
 We continue exploring opportunities to distribute our Vergenix products in additional countries.